kongware/ftor/README.md

 that close over their environments.

-Such function are used to define higher order functions and primitive combinators.
+Such function are used to define higher order functions and primitive combinators,

-Which are derived to combined combinators and funtion compositions of any complexity.
+which are derived to combined combinators and funtion compositions of arbitrary complexity.

 Ultimately, this is all you need to create domain specific languages of any expressive power.